bsuvonov/chittak/README.md

 ## ⚙️ How It Works

 1. Monitors `~/Pictures/Screenshots` for new screenshots.
-2. Whenever a new screenshot is taken, it sends the image to Claude 3 with a prompt to identify the task in the image and return the solution.
+2. Whenever a new screenshot is taken, program sends the image to Claude 3 with a prompt to identify the task in the image and return the solution.
 3. Sends the answer to `ntfy.sh` topic, which will show up on phone.

 ---